-Pick out the essentials parts and create a description for them.
-Put them all in a file and use that as a template to start new posts.
+Pick out the essential parts and create a description for them.
+Then, put them all in a file and use that as a template to start new posts.

-Keep educating yourself and after every new bit you learned, update your templates.
+Keep educating yourself, and after every new bit you learn, update your templates.

 It might look like this